-Into the bladder
+Directly into the bladder

 Sometimes, doxorubicin may be given directly into the bladder to treat cancer of the bladder lining.
 This is called intravesical chemotherapy and the side effects are different to doxorubicin given into a vein.

-You usually have this type of chemotherapy as a course of several cycles of treatment.
-The number of cycles you have depends on your treatment plan.
+You usually have this type of chemotherapy as a course of several

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.